abheykumar/Getting-And-Cleaning-Data-Course-Project/Code Book.md

 ### This Code Book summarises the fields (variables) in the tidydata.txt

-* Subject - ID of the test subject
+* Subject - ID of the test subject, Integer, range 1:30
-* Activity - The activity performed when the measurements were made
+* Activity - The activity performed when the measurements were made, Character
 *				1: WALKING
 *				2: WALKING_UPSTAIRS
 *				3: WALKING_DOWNSTAIRS